githubocto/flat/README.md

 The learn more about the possibilities for postprocessing check out our [helper and examples postprocessing repo](https://github.com/githubocto/flat-postprocessing).

-## Issues

-If you run into any trouble or have questions, feel free to [open an issue](https://github.com/githubocto/flat/issues).

-❤️ GitHub OCTO

 ## Building / Releasing

 1. `npm run dist` and commit the built output (yes, you read that right)